 Stalking is a serious crime and can significantly disrupt a student's college experience.
-The stress caused by being stalked can lead to difficulty sleeping, anxiety, depression, anger, fearfulness and constantly feeling "on edge."
+The stress caused by being stalked can lead to difficulty sleeping (either unable to stay or fall asleep), anxiety, depression, anger, fearfulness and constantly feeling "on edge."
+Stalking may also disrupt a student's life in other ways such as having to change their phone number, residence or other aspects of their life.